AleBiancaIta/Pulse/schema.md

 - updatedAt: date (default Parse)
 - createdAt: date(default Parse)
 - name: string
-- pageType: string (TO BE DISCUSSED) - currently I follow the format of "dashboard-employee"
+- type: string (TO BE DISCUSSED) - currently I follow the format of "dashboard-employee"

 ## Positions: describe the list of potential user positions (Do we need this?)
 - position_id: Int